 How can I buy Salamol online safely?

-Yes, both the Salamol Inhaler and Salamol Easi-Breathe are available to buy online at HealthExpress, provided that you are approved by one of our partner doctors.
+Yes, both the Salamol Inhaler and Salamol Easi-Breathe are available to buy online at HealthExpress, provided that you are approved by one of our doctors.
 All you need to do is complete our free and confidential consultation.
-If our partner doctors consider Salamol to be suitable for you to purchase, you will be able to order this medication.
+If our doctors consider Salamol to be suitable for you to purchase, you will be able to order this medication.
 Your prescription will be forwarded to our certified pharmacy, where it will be prepared for free next day delivery.
 If you live in London and order before 4.30pm, you can have your treatment at your door today.